The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Buses per day

-It's difficult to get from Geneva to Munich without changing at least 1 times.
+It's difficult to get from Geneva to Munich without transferring at least once.

 Buses in Europe are an affordable way to travel between cities, with a number of companies offering domestic and international bus routes.
 There are three direct buses from Geneva to Munich on routes operated by Eurolines, Alsa and Flixbus, with a journey time of approximately 11 hours.
 Departures are just before 10:00 a.m. and at around 4:00 p.m., with the same services running seven days a week.